afterthat97/gpu-server-monitor/README.md

 pip install flask apscheduler markdown2 paramiko
 ```

-Besides, make sure `gpustat` is installed on your GPU servers:
+Besides, make sure `gpustat` is installed on your GPU server:

 ```
 /usr/bin/pip3 install gpustat
 ```

-# Configurations
+## Configurations

 Generate your SSH keys and copy them to your GPU server: